ChimeHQ/LanguageClient/README.md

 The Language Server protocol is stateful.
 Some message types are order-dependent.
 This is something you must be aware of when working with `async` methods.
 I have found a queue to be essential.
 Here's [one](https://github.com/mattmassicotte/Queue), if you find yourself looking.

 ## Usage

-For details on how to respond to server requests and notifications, check out the [LanguageServerProtocol][languageserverprotocol] library documenation.

 ### Local Process